stackitcloud/stackit-cli/docs/stackit_load-balancer_describe.md

   Get details of a load balancer with name "my-load-balancer"
   $ stackit load-balancer describe my-load-balancer

-  Get details of a load-balancer with name "my-load-balancer" in a table format
+  Get details of a load-balancer with name "my-load-balancer" in a JSON format
-  $ stackit load-balancer describe my-load-balancer --output-format pretty
+  $ stackit load-balancer describe my-load-balancer --output-format json
 ```

 ### Options